-This peasant style stew is so delicious, hearty and perfect to make for St. Patrick’s Day or a weekend dinner.
-I’ve made a skinny version by using lean beef, carrots, onions and potatoes and adding healthy sweet potatoes.
-These potatoes add a lovely natural sweetness to this savory stew.
+This peasant style stew is so delicious, hearty and perfect to make for St. Patrick’s Day or any day of the week.
+I’ve made this skinny version by using lean beef, carrots, onions and potatoes and adding healthy sweet potatoes.
+These potatoes add a lovely, natural sweetness to this savory stew.
 Adding beer and beef stock creates a rich tasting base.
 In addition, cooking beef in beer is similar to cooking beef in wine.
-It not only tenderizes the meat, it adds a rich malty flavor.
-One serving of this fiber rich, skinny stew has 316 calories, 5 grams fat and 7 Weight Watchers POINTS PLUS.
+It not only tenderizes the meat, it adds a rich, malty flavor.
+One serving of this fiber rich, skinny stew has 316 calories, 5 grams fat and 6 Weight Watchers SmartPoints.

 Prep Time: 20 minutes